javierdearcos/liferay-vision-integrations/README.md

 On this repo you will find the resources used in the demo shown in the **Liferay Vision 2021** talk with the same name.

-The demo purpose is to show how you can easily use **Liferay** and ETL tools to integrate with other systems o use external data sources.
+The demo purpose is to show how you can easily use **Liferay** and ETL tools to integrate with other systems or use external data sources.

 ## Prerequisites